yaapu/FrskyTelemetryScript/README.md

 **Downloading**
 - **the latest release versions are downloadable from the [releases](https://github.com/yaapu/FrskyTelemetryScript/releases) section or from the [clone/download](https://github.com/yaapu/FrskyTelemetryScript/archive/master.zip) button of the [master branch](https://github.com/yaapu/FrskyTelemetryScript/tree/master)**
+- **the latest versions are downloadable from the [clone/download](https://github.com/yaapu/FrskyTelemetryScript/archive/master.zip) button of the [dev branch](https://github.com/yaapu/FrskyTelemetryScript/tree/dev)**
 - **the latest dev versions are downloadable from the [clone/download](https://github.com/yaapu/FrskyTelemetryScript/archive/dev.zip) button of the [dev branch](https://github.com/yaapu/FrskyTelemetryScript/tree/dev)**

 ### please read the [wiki](https://github.com/yaapu/FrskyTelemetryScript/wiki) for more info